 First, you should find out which keywords your competitors use to get the most organic traffic.
 The best way to do this is to use Sistrix.
 With a keyword gap analysis, you can find keywords for which your competitors are ranking but you are not.
 In addition, the gap analysis gives you a view of common search terms for which your competitors possibly rank better than you.
 You can then directly compare the respective URLs and optimise your own pages accordingly.
 At Sistrix, you use the “Opportunities” section under the “Keywords” category.
 There you can compare up to three competitors with each other:

 This process also gives you an overview of the competition for a keyword.
 Keywords with higher competition tend to be harder to rank for.
 Once you have determined all relevant keywords, it is worth taking a look at the SERPs: Which pages rank better than yours in the search results and why?
 In this context, the quality of the content, for example, can be decisive.
 In order to rank higher than the competition in the future, you must also use your keywords correctly.
 But be careful: When placing keywords, you should proceed with caution and not use them too frequently or spammily.
 Otherwise you risk losing ranking.
-In this context, SEO experts speak of so-called “keyword bashing”.
+In this context, SEO experts speak of so-called “keyword bashing” which in the worst case can lead to a Google penalty.
 Our recommendation: Pay attention to the quality of your texts, address the search intentions of potential customers and use your keywords in a targeted manner.

 Which existing texts already rank well and which keywords were used?
 What is the content good for?
 When assessing the content, especially consider the search intentions of the users.